 It would be tough to estimate monthly revenue for this site, but it's highly likely that it generates 7 figures per month.
 Learn more about Tom's Guide to Affiliate Marketing.

 Website Name: TheAthleticBuild.com

-TheAthleticBuild.com is a website that's covers a number of different fitness topics.
-It's probably safe to say that most of their content is geared towards men, and most of their revenue comes from either Amazon or their affiliate programs.
+TheAthleticBuild.com is a website that covers a number of sub niches of different fitness topics.
+It's probably safe to say that most of their content is geared towards men, and most of their revenue comes from either Amazon or their other affiliate programs.